AquaAuma/FishGlob_data/README.md

 - write_clean_data.R: writes the file with the clean data in the google drive, so that we don't store private data in the github repo
 - get_length_weight_coeffs.R: extract length-weights relationship coefficients for a taxa in a specific ecosystem from fishbase

-Folder **length.weight** contains the length-weight relationships extracted for surveys where weights have to be calculated from abundance at length data: NOR-BTS, DATRAS
+**/length.weight** contains the length-weight relationships extracted for surveys where weights have to be calculated from abundance at length data: NOR-BTS, DATRAS

-Folder **metadata_docs** has a README with notes about each survey.
+**/metadata_docs** has a README with notes about each survey.
 This is a place to document changes in survey methods, quirks, etc. It is a growing list.
 Please add to it.

-Folder **summary** will contain the quality check plots for all surveys, list of plots required, check the template.Rmd for an overview of plots and items displayed:
+**/summary** will contain the quality check plots for all surveys, list of plots required, check the template.Rmd for an overview of plots and items displayed:
 - cleaning R script
 - overview of survey data table
 - number of hauls per year